A Trick of the Light

 He pulled up the cruise line's website and navigated to the deck plans for the particular ship they would be sailing on.
 After a few seconds, his printer whirred to life and sheets of deck plans fed out as Levi worked quickly to assemble them.
 Syriem had managed to get them on Deck 7, which was reportedly the same deck the Hyuns were assigned.
 He motioned for Madeline to take a look at the Deck 7 plans.

 “We’ll be in suite 717,” he said, tapping the location on the paper.
-“The target is suppose to be in the signature suite here, number 7002.
+“The target is supposed to be in the signature suite here, number 7002.
 I’ve also printed out the layout of their room.
 One thing to note, our room is right by the elevator, so we’ll be able to hear it whenever it’s in use.
 We need to memorize every area of this ship before we go.
 And from the time we catch the taxi to the airport, we assume our identities.”

 The latter instructions were something Madeline already had ingrained in her mind.
 When a mission like this starts, it goes 100%, and she doesn’t return to being Madeline until they are back at a safe house.